logicly-au/pmhc-mds.com/_source/getstarted.md

 ##### <a id="group_training"></a>Online group training

-Online group training sessions are currently hosted by the PMHC Helpdesk.
+Online group training sessions are currently hosted by the PMHC Helpdesk between 10am - 6pm AEST/AEDT.

 Access to the PMHC MDS is based around roles, and therefore online group training sessions have been designed for a role.
 The following provides a